CoreWeave, Inc. (CRWV) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-9, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to CoreWeave, Inc. ("CoreWeave" or the "Company") (NASDAQ: CRWV) have opportunity to lead the securities fraud class action lawsuit.
+11, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against CoreWeave, Inc. ("CoreWeave" or the "Company") (NASDAQ: CRWV).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN COREWEAVE, INC. (CRWV), CLICK HERE BEFORE MARCH 13, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?